AP Courses/College Credits

-AP® enables students to pursue college level studies while still in high school.
-AP provides willing and academically prepared students with the opportunity to earn college credit, advanced placement or both.
-Taking AP courses also demonstrates to college admission officers that students have sought out the most rigorous curriculum available to them.
-Talented and dedicated Enlightium Academy teachers help students in grades 10-12 work through AP courses to develop and apply the skills, abilities and content knowledge they will need in college.
+Advanced Placement - AP® enables students to pursue college-level courses while still in high school.
+Talented and dedicated Enlightium Academy teachers help students in grades 10-12 work through AP courses to develop and apply the skills, abilities, and content knowledge they will need in college.
 Please review EA’s AP Checklist for qualifications and prerequisites.

 AP® Courses offered at Enlightium Academy: